6exagon/manybusesaway/README.md

 Sound Transit:
 - The Link 1 Line, 2 Line, and T Line are all included by name.
 - The Sounder N Line and S Line are both included by name.

+Pierce Transit:
+- The Stream Community Line is included by name.

 Community Transit:
 - `701`, `702`, and `703` are Swift Blue, Green, and Orange, respectively.
 These are included by number rather than by name.